rajangdavis/The-Conditional-Cost-of-Quality/rajan_davis_la/README.md

 Presentation can be ran in the [browser from this link](https://evening-plateau-73322.herokuapp.com/).

+## Presentation PDF
+A PDF of the presentation can be found [here](./presentation/iowa-housing-data-viz.pdf)

 ## Running the presentation

 Change into the directory folder and run: